rjsmith/hxzmq/README.md

     Contains build hxml files for compiling the unit tests on different platforms.

-*   */guide*

-    Contains build hxml files for compiling the 0MQ Guide code examples on different platforms

 *   *ndll/*

     Contains pre-built ndll files for different platforms